-In 2019, for the second edition of the project – it is with the Dutch choreographer Didy Veldman that 26 dancers will meet in Lausanne to create a new piece, “Is to Be”.
-The dancers will then performed their work during the Interlude on Saturday 9th February, 2019 as a world premiere!
+In 2019, for the second edition of the project – it is with the Dutch choreographer Didy Veldman that 26 dancers met in Lausanne to create a new piece, Is to Be (music from Arvo Pärt, Tabula Rasa).
+The dancers then performed their work during the Interlude on Saturday 9th February, 2019 as a world premiere!

 They said about the project…

-Arlene Minkhorst – Royal Winnipeg Ballet School
+Arlene Minkhorst, Royal Winnipeg Ballet School

 “I am in awe of this project and the opportunity for our students.
 They are so very excited to participate!”

-Indrani Delmaine & Gigi Hyatt, The School of the Hamburg Ballett – John Neumeier
+Indrani Delmaine & Gigi Hyatt, The School of the Hamburg Ballett John Neumeier

 “This will be such a valuable experience for all students involved.
 We are very very grateful and appreciative that they can be offered this exceptional opportunity.”